 Nowadays, universities like Duke provide much more support for their academic entrepreneurs.
-Serial entrepreneurs like Gall and Chilkoti have helped to build out more programs while in departmental leadership positions, such as the Duke Engineering Entrepreneurship Program and the Duke BRiDGE incubator.
+Serial entrepreneurs like Gall and Chilkoti have helped to build out more programs while in departmental leadership positions, such as the Duke Engineering Entrepreneurship Program and the Duke BRIDGE incubator.
 And more alumni are engaged, either directly with faculty founders or through organizations like Duke Capital Partners.
-But it's important not to forget that you are, first and foremost, an academic.